ratschlab/metagraph/README.md

 - HTSlib

 #### Optional
-- boost and jemalloc 4.0.0 or higher (to build with folly for efficient small vector support)
+- boost and jemalloc-4.0.0 or higher (to build with *folly* for efficient small vector support)
 - Python 3 (for running integration tests)

 For compiling with **AppleClang**, the prerequisites can be installed as easy as: